Gérard López: Sports

 As a huge sports fan, López got into car racing via Eric Lux and Gravity Sport Management.
 He also participated in long-distance races with Gravity Racing International's team.
-In 2009, he bought out the Formula 1 Renault F1 Team, making Genii Capital the majority owner of the team.
+In 2009, he bought a majority stake in the Formula 1 Renault F1 Team, making Genii Capital the majority owner of the team.
 While it possessed very few sponsors at the beginning, Microsoft, Unilever and Coca-Cola soon became team partners.

 With Kick Partners and Mangrove Sport Business Intelligence, López takes care of the public image and the transfers of football players.

-In October 2016, Lopez entered into exclusive talks with President Michel Seydoux for the acquisition of the Lille OSC football club, which he purchased and later sold.
-Lopez acquired Bordeaux in June 2021.

-In Portugal, he is the owner of Boavista FC since 2021, a nationally renowned sports club from Porto.
+In October 2016, López entered into exclusive talks with President Michel Seydoux for the acquisition of the Lille OSC football club, which he purchased and later sold.
+López acquired Bordeaux in June 2021.
+In Portugal, he owned Boavista from 2021 until 2026, a nationally renowned sports club from Porto.

 Under his ownership, both Girondins de Bordeaux and Boavista, as well as Royal Excel Mouscron in Belgium, have been relegated from the top division of their respective leagues into the 4th and 5th tiers of amateur football.

-In August 2025, a report in the Guardian newspaper described Lopez' stewardship as "Every time, be it in Belgium, Portugal or France, López had presented himself as the saviour who would turn round the fortunes of the clubs he acquired; every time, he failed and now he finds himself the ruler of an empire of dust."
+On 31 May 2022, Royal Excel Mouscron filed for bankruptcy.

+In mid-July 2026, Girondins de Bordeaux was relegated from the national championships to Régional 1, the sixth tier in French football, due to financial difficulties and failure to meet financial requirements.
+On 31 July, López sold Bordeaux to British investment firm Sparta Capital Management for a symbolic one euro, after the firm secured the required €10 million to complete a takeover of the club.
+Bordeaux subsequently sought for reinstatement to the Championnat National 2 through an appeal to the CNOSF.